whitequark/blog/source/_posts/2014-04-15-a-guide-to-extension-points-in-ocaml.markdown

 and [OASIS][], but it turns out that neither supports them yet and, at least in case of findlib, it requires modifications to the source code.

+Note that it is possible to use ocamlfind for locating the syntax extension with `ocamlfind ppx_my_precious/my_precious`, where `ppx_my_precious` is the package name, and `my_precious` is an executable installed in the root of that package (next to `META`).
+You would still need to set up the buildsystem rules to do so by yourself.

 [oasis]: http://oasis.forge.ocamlcore.org/

 Conclusion